Kosmos 146

 The spacecraft was designed to launch a crew from the Earth to conduct a flyby of the Moon and return to Earth.
-The primary focus was a Soviet circumlunar flight, which help document the Moon, and also show Soviet power.
-The test ran from the Zond program from 1967-1970, which produced multiple failures in the 7K-L1's re-entry systems.
+The primary focus was a circumlunar flight, which would help document the Moon while also showing Soviet power.
+The test ran from the Zond program from 1967 to 1970, which produced multiple failures in the 7K-L1's re-entry systems.
 The remaining 7K-L1s were scrapped, ultimately replaced by the Soyuz 7K-L3.

 Objectives

 Kosmos 146 was a Soviet test precursor to the Zond series, launched from the Baikonur cosmodrome aboard a Proton K rocket.
 It was launched into a planned highly elliptical Earth orbit.
 The Blok D stage functioned correctly in putting the spacecraft into a translunar trajectory.
 It was not aimed at the Moon and no recovery of the spacecraft was planned or attempted.
 It was a successful mission that created false confidence just before a string of failures that would follow.

 Kosmos 146 was launched using a Proton-K carrier rocket, which flew from Site 81/23 at Baikonur.
 The launch occurred at 11:30:33 GMT on 10 March 1967 and was successful.
 Kosmos 146 was operated in an Earth orbit, it had a perigee of 177 km, an apogee of 296 km, an inclination of 51.5° and an orbital period of 89.2 minutes.
 Kosmos 146 decayed from orbit on 18 March 1967.